tilllit/SingleImageSuperResolution/README.md

 # SingleImageSuperResolution
 <br />

-This project will investigate on quality disparitys between different approaches to image Super-Resolution by using different metrics. <br />
+This project will investigate on quality disparitys between different approaches to image super-resolution by using different metrics. <br />
 Super-Resolution is the process of increasing the resolution of an image and therefore the contained information. <br />

 The following approaches will be discussed: